fraterrisus/walkthroughs/bards-tale-1/index.md

 **Bard (Ba):** A jack-of-all-trades who can make magic with their music but still hold their own in a brawl.
 Bards have the same Hit Die as Warriors but are otherwise worse fighters and they don't get multiple attacks.
 However, Bard Songs are unique to this class, and there are several magical musical instruments that only Bards can use, most notably the Fire Horn and its cousins.
 The number of songs a Bard can sing before they have to "recharge" their voice (by buying a drink in any Tavern) is a hidden ability.
 The game designers would really, *really* like you to have a Bard in your party; there are two places where having a Bard is "essential" to making progress.
 I mean, they did call the game "The Bard's Tale".
 So you probably want one.

 **Rogue (Ro):** Sneaky, clever, devious.
 Rogues are the best characters when it comes to identifying, disarming, and avoiding traps.
 In combat they have the unique ability to **Hide in Shadows** where no one can hit them.
-However, they don't receive multiple attacks, they share a Monk's mediocre Hit Die, they're about as good as Bards in combat, and no one really cares about traps because you can usually guess and *C1:TRZP* only costs 2 SP.
+If successful, attacks made from the Shadows have a chance to Critical Strike.
+However, Rogues don't receive multiple attacks, they share a Monk's mediocre Hit Die, they're about as good as Bards in combat, and no one really cares about traps because you can usually guess and *C1:TRZP* only costs 2 SP.
 So you really *don't* want one.

 #### Casters